Discovering the Onyx Collection: A Journey into Brewing Perfection

 At the time of publishing this review, the Panama Creativa Typica Blend Washed is currently sold out, which is a shame because it highlights Typica coffee.

-Typica coffee is an Arabica coffee, but it’s a bit tricky to grow as it is not just a low-yield coffee variety, it’s highly susceptible to diseases.
+Typica coffee is an Arabica coffee, but it’s a bit tricky to grow, as it is not just a low-yield coffee variety; it’s highly susceptible to diseases.

-It’s also the variety of coffee widely planted in Jamaica among other countries and what is referred to as Jamaica Blue Mountain coffee.
+It’s also the variety of coffee widely planted in Jamaica, among other countries, and what is referred to as Jamaica Blue Mountain coffee.

 So, it’s no wonder this blended lot has sold out with Onyx Coffee Lab because it’s a rare coffee variety made rarer by the fact that it was grown in Panama.